chrisdavenport/j3-rest-api/README.md

 The JLoader prefix “ComponentContentArticles” is automatically set up to point to the correct directory, so provided you have the correct class in the correct file the PHP loader will find it without further effort.

-The document returned in this case will contain a (paginated) list of articles and is described in https://docs.google.com/a/joomla.org/document/d/1PLym28MG5v1tWyvIyW-9483JNKh5AP21Fmsmg62plnA/edit
+The document returned in this case will contain a (paginated) list of articles and is described in "application/vnd.joomla.list.v1 media type specification" referenced below.

-The second line of the JSON file maps URLs such as
+The second line of the services.json file maps URLs such as

 ```
 http://www.example.com/api/joomla:articles/1234